s-andrews/nextflow_pipelines/Docs/Nextflow_at_Babraham.md

 Our implementation of Nextflow pipelines implements the new (and experimental) module system introduced with [DSL2](https://www.nextflow.io/docs/latest/dsl2.html).
 In essence, processes for different software tools and/or required processing steps are defined as separate **modules**.
 These modules are then invoked in separate **workflows** that define the different steps that are carried out for a given set of input files.
 Here is an example of the current RNA-seq workflow, which does the following consecutive steps for each FastQ file (single-end), or file  pair (paired-end):

-- run FastQC or raw FastQ(s)
+- run FastQC on raw FastQ(s)
-- run FastQ Screen species screen
+- run FastQ Screen species/contamination screen
 - run Trim Galore to remove adapters and low quality base calls
 - run FastQC again, this time on the adapter-/quality trimmed files
 - take the trimmed FastQ files and align them to a genome using HISAT2
-- Once everything is complete - run MultiQC on all files of all samples
+- once everything is complete - run MultiQC on all files for all samples

 All output will be written to the working directory.